 S-Oil blamed a weaker won and tighter refining margins on its third-quarter net loss, while the same period in 2023 saw brisk business for the South Korean refiner.
-Income from base oil remained solid during Q3, as lower demand was offset by tight API Group II supply and cheaper feedstock.
+Income from base oil remained solid during the quarter as lower demand was offset by tight API Group II supply and cheaper feedstock.

 The country’s economy is stagnating, with growth just scraping 1.5%, well short short of the government’s target of 2.5%.
 A weaker won drives up the price of imports, but this is not being offset by cheaper exports as there is less demand globally.